-This means we will work one-on-one with not only your child, but also you and the unique aspects of your life.
+This means we will work one-on-one with not only your child, but also with you and the unique aspects of your life.
 We handle your insurance, taking on the research and time-consuming process of getting as many services covered by your insurance as possible.
 We work with your child at their school, home, and other social outings your family does in everyday life.

 We’re here to help your child learn social skills and to help you, as a parent, learn the most effective ways to communicate with your child and work towards progress alongside your child’s team of teachers, doctors, therapists, and more.

 Let us help with the next steps to continue your child on the path to progress.

 Simply fill out the form on this page to learn more about how to get started.
 We will then contact you to answer all of your questions and guide you through the next steps.

 The mission of Autism Learning Partners is to provide the highest level of clinical expertise to facilitate significant and sustainable improvement for the individuals and families we serve.

 Autism Learning Partners (formerly Pacific Child & Family Associates) began offering services to children with Autism and other developmental disabilities, and their families in 1988.
 The company was an early proponent of Applied Behavior Analysis (ABA) and quickly adopted this clinical methodology as the cornerstone of its services to children and families.
 Autism Learning Partners now offers treatment services in 7 states.

 To guide this growth we have established an executive clinical team with national prominence in the behavioral health field